Shhh, come closer. I have a secret to share...

 2 teaspoons Instant ClearJel

 Combine the mascarpone and heavy cream in a large bowl and whisk at low speed until the mixture is smooth.
-Whisk together the confectioners' sugar and ClearJel, and slowly add to the mixture, followed by the amaretto.
+Mix in the vanilla extract.
+Whisk together the confectioners' sugar and ClearJel, and slowly add to the mixture.
 Increase speed to medium-high and whisk until medium peaks form.